 A number of barriers to adherence have been identified, including inadequate monitoring, insufficient patient education about depression and its treatment, and inadequate clinician knowledge and skills.6 Stigma, and legal and financial difficulties are also obstacles.

-Integrated care models and treatment strategies, such as collaborative care, have been implemented to bridge ...
+Integrated care models and treatment strategies, such as collaborative care, have been implemented ...